-A caregiver is someone who gives basic care to a person who has a chronic medical condition.
-A chronic condition is an illness that lasts for a long time or doesn’t go away.
+A caregiver is someone who gives basic care to a person who has a chronic medical or intellectual condition.
+A chronic condition is one that lasts for a long time or never goes away.
 Some examples of chronic conditions include:

 - Alzheimer’s disease and other forms of dementia.